 CSIRO scientists studied the factors that influence WUE and investigated what management practices led to an increase in WUE.
 The research also investigated at the capacity of the whole farm, rather than a single crop or paddock and consequently assessed the production and profit potential and the associated risks.

-The results of the WUE Initiative have demonstrated an increase in the long term average winter crop yield without increasing input costs, lifting average Australian wheat yield by around 25 per cent across all regions.
-They have also shown an increase in the long term average yields of winter grain crops including barley and canola.
+The WUE Initiative demonstrated ways in which growers across all regions could increase their long-term average winter crop yields of winter grain crops, including barely and canola, without increasing input costs.
 Improved summer fallow management, including weed management and stubble retention can lead to a 60 per cent increase in grain yield.
-The use of a vetch (legume) break crop following two consecutive grain crops can lead to an increase between 16-83 per cent.
-The results also revealed that by matching nitrogen supply to the soil type it is possible to achieve a increase of up to 91 per cent.
+The use of a vetch (legume) break crop following two consecutive grain crops can lead to an increase of between 16 and 83 per cent.
+The results also revealed that by matching nitrogen supply to the soil type it is possible to achieve an increase of up to 91 per cent.
+These optimised practices allow farms build drought resilience into their cropping cycles, and boost productivity.”

 Tools that support Water Use Efficiency research